 Should You Combine Your Customer Service and Support?

 So, should you use the same team for customer service and support?
 If you're just starting out, sure.
 All customer-facing reps should be trained in customer service procedures, but for customer support matters, you can often get away with assigning one or more of your service reps to specialize in a given product line.
 That makes them a go-to authority for customer support while keeping them productive on other matters between their support calls.
 Bigger brands and higher-volume retailers don't do it this way, however, and once a business exceeds a certain size, setting up specialist customer support teams is the way to go.
+You might also consider implementing an AI customer service chatbot for common inquiries and processes.

 Customer Service and Customer Support: Why Your Business Needs Both